-Now in her senior year at Pomona, the environmental analysis major and media studies minor has plans to channel her drive for social entrepreneurship and mentor others in cities in the United Arab Emirates and in India.
+Now in her senior year at Pomona, the environmental analysis and media studies major has plans to channel her drive for social entrepreneurship and mentor others in cities in the United Arab Emirates and in India.

 “‘Social entrepreneurship,’ I learnt, is a method of action that uses simple, yet innovative and often scalable methods to empower people to tackle large and seemingly intractable social problems such as poverty, access to education and even climate change,” says Rajani.